-The Risk Report series, supported by the Funk Foundation, offers a new analytic approach to assess political risks and their potential consequences in 25 countries.
+Our Risk Reports offer a new analytic approach to assess political risks and their potential consequences.
 An analysis of the country’s most important conflict lines, influential people and upcoming events reveals the impending changes in a country.
-Against the backdrop of entrepreneurial decision-making in light of direct investments or transactions the series also shows how these changes affect the attractiveness of overseas sites.
+Against the backdrop of entrepreneurial decision-making in light of direct investments or transactions, the reports also show how these changes affect the attractiveness of overseas sites.

 Risk Report Argentina (02/2018)

 Argentina is the second largest economy in South America, it is equipped with rich natural resources and attracts investors with comparatively well-trained personnel.
 However, many foreign companies are put off by the 2001 experience of national bankruptcy and the economic policy under the former presidential pair Kirchner.
 With the election of the new president Macri, new opportunities are opening up for investor-friendly policies.

 The future of the country will depend on how well Macri handles the pressures applied to him by the street and the opposition.
 The scenarios deal with three different outcomes.